moby/moby/docs/userguide/dockerizing.md

 specified a flag: `-d`.
 The `-d` flag tells Docker to run the container and put it in the background, to daemonize it.

-We also specified the same image: `ubuntu:14.04`.
+We also specified the same image: `ubuntu`.

 Finally, we specified a command to run: